 The remaining 31 credits may be comprised of non-classroom or adjunct credits.
 Adjunct credits that count towards this cap are indicated with an “A” footnote in the Schedule of Classes.
-Directed Research, Writing Credits, and non-law courses that are solely taught by an adjunct professor will count towards the adjunct cap.
+Directed Research, writing credits, and non-law courses that are solely taught by an adjunct professor will count towards the cap.
 It is your responsibility to comply with this limit.
 If you take more than the 31 credits in this category, you will have to compensate by taking additional course credits.